Tom Swarbrick 10pm - 1am

-Lib Dems promise £50 billion 'Brexit bonus' for public services if they win election
+Lib Dems promise £50 billion 'Brexit bonus' for public services if they win General Election

 The Liberal Democrats have promised to invest £50 billion into public services over the next five years as a “Remain bonus” if they win the General Election.